 If you search for “How to bake a cake” in Google, you’ll come up with over 350 MILLION results!!!

 Or try searching for “How to rank on the first page of Google” and you’ll discover a mind-boggling 731 million results!

-(Just on the side, it’s a bit interesting that a lot more people want to rank on the first page of Google than they want to bake a cake.)
+(Just on the side, it’s a bit interesting that a lot more people want to rank well in Google than they want to bake a cake.)

 Considering that the vast majority of people never even go to the second page of Google, that means most of those 731 million results will never, ever, ever be seen.

 Whilst that’s a tad discouraging, don’t let it get you down.
-Remember the rewards if you are on that first page of Google and it could all be worth it.
+Remember the rewards if you are on that first page and it could all be worth it.

 As at August 2020, over 7.1 million blog posts are published each day.– Worldometers